spie-ics-ag/dnac2teams/README.md

 ## Troubleshooting
 ### Webhook configuration in DNAC
 The secret-token must be used as a bearer token.
-In DNAC use *Basic* as the authentication method, this will set the autorization header, as the header value enter *Bearer yourToken* (replace "yourToken" with the value of the AUTH-TOKEN variable).
+In DNAC use *Basic* as the authentication method, this will set the authorization header, as the header value enter *Bearer yourToken* (replace "yourToken" with the value of the AUTH-TOKEN variable).